England World Cup winner Jack Charlton dies at 85 - WHIZ News

 Charlton died at home on Friday in his native Northumberland in northeast England, surrounded by his family.

-“As well as a friend to many, he was a much-adored husband, father, grandfather and great-grandfather,” the family said in a statement.
+“As well as a friend to many, he was a much-adored husband, father, grandfather and great-grandfather,” the family said in a statement on Saturday.
 “We cannot express how proud we are of the extraordinary life he led and the pleasure he brought to so many people in different countries and from all walks of life.

 “He was a thoroughly honest, kind, funny and genuine man who always had time for people.
 His loss will leave a huge hole in all our lives but we are thankful for a lifetime of happy memories.”